riceroll/Content_Based_Recommender/README.md

 Recommender academic articles with content-based recommender.

 ## Introduction
 Use content-based recommender to recommend papers most similar to a specific paper based on their content.
+The similarity can be adopted as the rating between papers, and collaborative filtering recommender can use the rating matrix to recommend papers better.
+The code of collaborative filtering is [here](https://github.com/riceroll/Collaborative_Filtering_Recommender).

 ### Dataset
 Abstracts of academeic articles from fields natural language processing, which is crawled from IEEE and ACM.